Skip to content

 If You Run SAP ERP: Almost Certainly Yes

-The native integration between Sales Cloud V2 and S/4HANA eliminates the single largest hidden cost in CRM deployments — the integration layer.
-No middleware licenses.
+The native integration between Sales Cloud V2 and S/4HANA eliminates the single largest hidden cost in CRM deployments: the integration layer.
+No middleware licences.
 No custom connector maintenance.
 No data synchronisation failures at 2 AM.

-For an SAP ERP shop, switching to Salesforce or Dynamics means paying for the CRM plus $30K–$80K/year for integration infrastructure.
-SAP Sales Cloud V2 removes that line item entirely.
+For an SAP ERP shop, switching to Salesforce or Dynamics means paying for the CRM plus $30K-$80K/year for integration infrastructure.
+Sales Cloud V2 removes that line item entirely.
+The math is crisp.

 If You Don’t Run SAP: Probably Not (Yet)